 Eat soft foods and drink carefully

-An oral surgeon will advise a healthy, balanced diet to help the body heal, but it is important to note the consistency of food for the first week.
-Due to the tenderness, it is highly recommended to avoid solid foods, as well as foods with small particles.
+An oral surgeon will advise a healthy, balanced diet to help the body heal, but it is essential to maintain a consistent food intake for the first week.
+Due to the tenderness, it is highly recommended to avoid solid foods and those with small particles.
 For the first week, softer foods will be best for keeping the area clean.

 Foods you might try include: